casper-network/docs-new/source/docs/casper/developers/dapps/template-frontend.md

 :::

-Now add this component to *src/App.js*, making available the `publicKey` state varible via a prop:
+Now add this component to *src/App.js*, making available the `publicKey` state variable via a prop:

 ```jsx
 import React from "react";